Return Augmented Decision Transformer for Off-Dynamics Reinforcement Learning: Detailed Experiment Setting

 \subsection{Hyperparameters}

-In this section, we detail the hyperparameters used for our RADT methodologies.
-For RADT approaches, the initial step involves dataset augmentation using either the DARA algorithm or the Direct Matching of Return Distributions technique.
-Subsequently, the augmented dataset is utilized to train the Decision Transformer (DT), which is then evaluated in the target environment.
-Specifically, for \textbf{RADT-DARA}, the dataset augmentation employs the DARA algorithm, with its corresponding hyperparameters presented in \Cref{tab:dara_param}.
-For \textbf{RADT-MV}, the augmentation process is detailed in \Cref{sec:RADT-MV exper}, where a well-trained Conservative Q-Learning (CQL) algorithm assesses the state values, implementing clipping to mitigate extreme values.
-The hyperparameters for CQL training are detailed in \Cref{tab:cql_param}, the clipping technique ratios are displayed in \Cref{tab:radt_mv_clipping}, and the parameters for DT training are provided in \Cref{tab:dt_param}.
+In this section, we outline the hyperparameters used for our \algname\ methodologies.
+The \algname\ approaches begin with dataset augmentation using either the DARA algorithm (\algnameDara) or the Direct Matching of Return Distributions technique (\algnameMV).
+The augmented dataset is then used to train the DT-type frameworks, which is subsequently evaluated in the target environment.
+Specifically, for \algnameDara, dataset augmentation follows the DARA algorithm, with its corresponding hyperparameters provided in \Cref{tab:dara_param}.
+For \algnameMV, the augmentation process is described in \Cref{sec:RADT-MV exper}, where a well-trained Conservative Q-Learning (CQL) model estimates state values, incorporating a clipping mechanism to mitigate extreme values.
+The hyperparameters for CQL training are provided in \Cref{tab:cql_param}, the clipping ratios are listed in \Cref{tab:radt_mv_clipping}, and the training parameters for DT, Reinformer, and QT adhere to the settings from their respective original papers.